What are the main differences between the new and old policies?

 Who does the policy apply to?

-The policy applies to noncitizens arriving at U.S. ports of entry who have been determined by a USCIS asylum officer or immigration judge, upon review, to have a credible fear of persecution or torture.
+The policy applies to noncitizens arriving at U.S. ports of entry who have been determined by a U.S. Citizenship and Immigration Services (USCIS) asylum officer or immigration judge, upon review, to have a credible fear of persecution or torture.

 Will ICE consider applying the policy to other noncitizens?
 Why is it limited to arriving noncitizens found to have a credible fear?